uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 4C.
 Gameplay Subgenre

-Definition: Patterns of interactivity appearing in the gameplay footage "based on [the platform edition's] objectives, types of rules, distinctive characteristics, modes of action, and manners of gameplay" (Lee et al. 2024)
+Definition: Patterns of interactivity appearing in the gameplay footage "based on [the platform edition's] objectives, types of rules, distinctive characteristics, modes of action, and manners of gameplay" (Lee et al., "VGMS 4.2," 2024)

 <details>
-<summary><i>controlled vocabulary</i> (adapted from Poff and Atari 2025 and Lee et al., "Controlled Vocabulary for Genre," 2024) [R][+]</summary>
+<summary><i>controlled vocabulary</i> (mostly adapted from Poff and Atari 2025 and Lee et al., "Controlled Vocabulary for Genre," 2024) [R][+]</summary>
 <ul>
 <li>4X</li>
 <li>Arcade</li>